🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Team lunches, group treks, and excursions are ways to celebrate employees.
 Celebrating their achievements- a new house, marriage- will deepen your bond.

 Most people don’t like to be micro-managed.
-Most people don’t like to be managed at all!
+Most people don’t want to be managed at all!

 Clint Pulver is the founder and president of the Center for Employee Retention.
 He believes in leadership that helps, encourages, and supports their employees.
 In his book "I love it here," he tells us how mentorship over old-school management techniques is better.
 And how it can totally transform an average employee into a high performer.